 No, he should be moved as soon as possible to a level 2 or 3 hospital with staff and facilities to care for sick infants.
 Hyaline membrane disease deteriorates for 2 to 3 days before improving.
 Therefore, this infant should be transferred as soon as possible.

-Keep the infant warm and give just enough oxygen via a head box to keep the tongue pink.
+Keep the infant warm and give just enough oxygen via nasal prongs or a head box to keep the tongue pink.
 If a saturation monitor is available, keep the oxygen saturation between 86 and 92%.
 Handle the infant as little as possible after starting an intravenous infusion of 10% dextrose (e.g. Neonatalyte).
 Carefully observe his respiration rate and pattern, colour, heart rate and temperature.
 Ventilate with a bag and mask if the infant develops apnoea or remains cyanosed in 100% oxygen.